nazariyg/Phred/README.md

 The CJson class lets you decode even malformed JSON strings.
 There are three "difficulty levels" that you can choose from.
 The strictest level is `STRICT`, according to which the input JSON string is expected to be conforming to the JSON standard to the smallest detail, then goes `STRICT_WITH_COMMENTS`, which allows for "//" and "/\*" comments in the JSON string (the original JSON format does not mention comments), and `LENIENT`, with which you can still successfully decode a JSON string that contains "//" and "/\*" comments, uses single quotes on values (the JSON format requires double quotes), uses single quotes or no quotes at all on property names, or contains trailing commas where they are redundant.

-Let's see each strictness at work:
+Let's see each strictness level at work:

 ```php
 // With the default strictness.